Salary controversies, resignations churn turmoil at Puerto Rico power company

 The resignations come as Puerto Rico is trying to privatize the power company, known as PREPA, that is $9 billion in debt and has seen a turnover of leaders since Category 4 Hurricane Maria hit the U.S. territory last September.
-The U.S. territory has yet to complete work to create a stable energy grid and still has some residents who have not had power since the vicious storm.
+The U.S. territory has yet to complete work to create a stable energy grid, and some residents have been without power since the vicious storm.

 Walter Higgins, who was named CEO in late March, resigned late Wednesday, just months after he was chosen to oversee the bankrupt power company's privatization.